stormchaserroleplaying/stormchaserRPG/Talents/Ranger/index.md

 #### **Cost:** 5 Character Points<br>**Prerequisites:** Extra Attack
 *You are ready to hunt even deadlier game.*

-Choose a type of favoured enemy from Favored Enemy I, or from the following list: aberrations, celestials, constructs, dragons, elementals, fiends, or giants.
+Choose a type of favoured enemy from Favoured Enemy I, or from the following list: aberrations, celestials, constructs, dragons, elementals, fiends, or giants.
 You gain all the benefits against this chosen enemy that you normally gain against your favoured enemy, including an additional language.

-Additionally, you have +1d on defence checks against the spells and abilities used by all your favoured enemies.
+Additionally, you have +1d on defence checks against the spells and abilities used by all of your favoured enemies.

 ### Fleet of Foot

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points<br>**Prerequisites:** Extra Attack<br>**Actions:** 1
+#### **Cost:** 5 Character Points<br>**Actions:** 1
 *You move with greater agility as you dance among your foes.*

 Using an action, for 1 minute your movement does not provoke attacks of opportunity.
 You can choose to end this effect early to either double your movement speed once when you take the [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Stride/) or gain +1d on a weapon attack.